Sangliers-Feroces/Vega-Engine/readme.md

 Here are some usefull binding :
 In menu : arrow_up and arrow_down to select menu and enter to comfirm In edition mode : ZQSD to move the caméra
+                  Hold shift allow you to select few points With 3 points selected :
+                        F allow you to flip the triangle selected T allow you to create a triangle with the 3 selected vertex.
-In both mode : hold right click to rotate the caméra In both mode : P to activate/desactivate UI
+                  E active the extruder mode with allow you to dig in the world In both mode : hold right click to rotate the caméra In both mode : P to activate/desactivate UI
 But most important Have fun !!